Youth Engagement Support (YES) Staff

 Lead by example in modeling the characteristics of a Mission Driven Professional

-Provide direction and encouragement to program residents
+Provide direction and encouragement to program participants

 Provide support and crisis intervention as needed